Compare your investment banking graduate CV to the competition

 Graduate investment banking candidate three: the wildcard

 This candidate is not the typical applicant but clearly demonstrates an aptitude for finance and a clear interest in a career in investment or investment banking.
 He has a small amount of directly-related practical experience under his belt, and has completed a trading course after university and joined a financial student society to increase his knowledge and skills.
-He got an excellent honours degree in a seemingly unrelated subject – such as classics – but knows that many banks, such as Morgan Stanley and Nomura, accept applications from all degree disciplines.
+He got an excellent honours degree in a seemingly unrelated subject – such as classics – but knows that many banks, such as HSBC and Goldman Sachs, accept applications from all degree disciplines.

 *The wildcard applicant, who has less directly-related experience, has to make sure his CV and covering letter effectively communicate his genuine interest in the industry and the initiative he’s used to build knowledge and experience.